Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Effect of alternative sentences on time-to-recidivism

 First, the $DMTE\left(y,\cdot\right)$ functions are increasing.
-This functional behavior indicates that defendants whom almost all judges would punish are less likely to recidivate, while defendants who would be punished only by tough judges are more likely to recidivate.
-This conclusion is supported by our 90\%-confidence intervals (Figures \ref{DMTE1-CI}-\ref{DMTE3-CI}) since it is not possible to fit a horizontal line within them.\footnote{Appendix \ref{AppPartialContinuous} shows that these results are robust to violations of Assumption \ref{AsCensoring}.}
+This functional behavior indicates that defendants whom almost all judges would punish are less likely to recidivate, while defendants who would be punished only by tough judges are more likely to recidivate compared to situations in which they would not be punished.\footnote{Appendix \ref{AppPartialContinuous} shows that these results are robust to violations of Assumption \ref{AsCensoring}.} This conclusion is supported by our 90\%-confidence intervals (Figures \ref{DMTE1-CI}-\ref{DMTE8-CI}). { Importantly, these point-wise confidence intervals suggest that constant treatment effects are implausible in our empirical context.
+Hence, they highlight the importance of taking idiosyncratic latent heterogeneity seriously through an analysis of ``MTE-like'' parameters.}